 This post is sponsored by Food Should Taste Good™ , but all opinions are honest and my own.
 Read my full disclosure policy here.

 I love a good craft cocktail.
 I also enjoy experimenting with unusual combinations or pairing flavors in unexpected ways.
+This bourbon limeade recipe is a great mashup of flavors.

 Anyone who has ever eaten Mexican food knows that spicy peppers and lime pair well together.
 And a lime rickey is a classic bourbon cocktail.